- Practice Areas

-We published an article a few months ago that highlighted the efforts of California personal injury lawyers Max Halpern and John Michael Montevideo from Gomez Trial Attorneys.
+We published an article a few months ago that highlighted the efforts of California personal injury lawyers Max Halpern and John Michael Montevideo from The Gomez Law Firm.
 Attorneys Halpern and Montevideo are members of CAOC, or the Consumer Attorneys of California.
 They were in Sacramento in May to lobby legislators on several topics including forced arbitration.
 In addition to that topic, Attorneys Halpern and Montevideo discussed the problem of forcing plaintiffs to disclose their immigration statuses with courts in California personal injury cases.
 Yesterday, Governor Brown acted on what was known as AB 2159 by signing it into law.

 See below with an update provided by Attorneys Halpern and Montevideo: